vaersaagod/seomate/README.md

 ### previewEnabled [bool|array]
 *Default: `true`*
-Enable the "SEO Preview" preview target in the Control Panel everywhere (`true`), nowhere (`false`) or only for particular sections and category groups (array of section and/or category group handles; e.g. `['news', 'events', 'homepage']`).
+Enable the "SEO Preview" preview target in the Control Panel everywhere (`true`), nowhere (`false`) or only for particular sections, category groups, entry types or Commerce product types (array of section and/or category group handles; e.g. `['news', 'events', 'homepage', 'section:blog', 'entryType:listPage']`, etc).
 _Regardless of this config setting, the "SEO Preview" preview target is only ever added to sections and category groups with URLs._

 ### previewLabel [string|null]
 *Default: "SEO Preview"*
-Defines the text label for the SEO Preview button and Preview Target (Craft 3.2.x only) inside the Control Panel.
+Defines the text label for the "SEO Preview" button and preview target inside the Control Panel.

 ### siteName [string|array|null]
 *Default: `null`*
-Defines the site name to be used in meta data.
+Defines the site name to be used in metadata.
 Can be a plain string, or an array with site handles as keys.
 Example:

 ```php